 Have you ever noticed that creative people usually enjoy art in more than one form?
 Think about the creative individuals that you know (probably including yourself), and I bet you’ll start to notice the trend.
 In fact, many creatives tend to have a lot of fun combining art forms when possible!
-That’s why, in celebration of National Poetry Month this month, Sparketh is exploring 5 ways to make mindful connections between visual art and written art (AKA poetry).
+This month is National Poetry Month, and Sparketh is exploring 5 ways to teach poetry with art.

 Before you start telling yourself things like, “But wait, I’m not a poet,” let me stop you there.
 Combining art and poetry does not have to be complicated.
 It’s not about perfection, or even technique.
 Instead, it’s all about exploration and fun.
 As you connect meaningful words with visual art, you may even find yourself relaxing and connecting to themes and ideas that you didn’t even know were floating around in your brain!

 Personally, I find that creative challenges (like connecting art and poetry) often give just the right amount of structure and direction to inspire and motivate me, and I hope that’s the case with you, too.
 Here are 5 easy ways to connect art and poetry.
-Try these easy ideas to create your own unique masterpieces!
+Try these ideas to learn more about poetry and create your own unique masterpieces!

 Blackout poetry is a fun and relaxing creative activity for all artistic levels and ages.
 Essentially, you take discarded paper media (books, magazines, or newspapers you don’t want to read anymore) and use it as a template to guide your blackout poetry.
 You’ll start by choosing a page and finding the words that jump out to you most.
 These words will make the basis of your poem, and you’ll black out all of the other words (the ones that you didn’t select).